you-think-you-are-special/ReliableQueue/README.md

 ## Requirements

-* Just written on node v5.4.0.
-Not for production yet
+* Not for production yet
 * Tests and supporting older node versions coming soon

 ##Usage